pokt-network/poktroll/docusaurus/docs/operate/user_guide/recover-with-mnemonic.md

 ## Pre-requisites

-- The mnemonic seed phrase of the wallet you wish to recover
+- You have the mnemonic seed phrase of the wallet you wish to recover
-- `poktrolld` is installed on your system; see the instructions in the [installation guide](./install-poktrolld)
+- `poktrolld` is installed on your system; see the [installation guide](./install-poktrolld) for more details

 ## Step 1: Prepare to Recover Your Wallet